pmqtt/pmq/README.md

 PMQ implements the MQTT 3.1, 3.1.1 specifiaction with qualaty of service 1 and shared subscription from MQTT 5

+### Feature
+#### Client configuration distribution
+With PMQ it is possible to distribute configurations.
+Imagine that you have to configure many microservices and they do not have a REST interface.
+In this case, the distribution of configurations via PMQ can be helpful.
+Configurations are transferred in JSON format and defined as YAML.The configuration is organized hierarchically.
+The hierarchy is three-level Global, General for a client family and Specific for a single client.

 ### Roadmap
 * REST API to configure and manage PMQ Message Broker
+* Distribute configuration to broker clients **Finished**
 * Support QOS 2
     * [x] QOS 2 receiver case
     * [ ] QOS 2 sender case